How to Make Sense of College Graduation Rates

 It is best to consider graduation rates alongside other statistics and your own child’s needs and preferences.

-To make this process easier, Road2College has created the College Insights tool, which allows families to filter schools based on the qualities they require in a program, their student’s test scores, and various other qualifiers.
-The College Insights tool includes four-year graduation rates alongside many other statistics and measures to help you and your child place this statistic in context and develop nuanced profiles of the schools on their college list.
+To make this process easier, Road2College has created the R2C Insights tool, which allows families to filter schools based on the qualities they require in a program, their student’s test scores, and various other qualifiers.
+The R2C Insights tool includes four-year graduation rates alongside many other statistics and measures to help you and your child place this statistic in context and develop nuanced profiles of the schools on their college list.

-Try College Insights for FREE here:
+Try R2C Insights for FREE here:

-JOIN ONE OF OUR FACEBOOK GROUPS:
+JOIN ONE OF OUR FACEBOOK GROUPS & CONNECT WITH OTHER PARENTS:

 PAYING FOR COLLEGE 101